| Innisfree Poetry

 Mother took the small hand in her own.
 It was hot and dry and she said:

-“Mrs. Stoner, have you had a doctor for Piney?”
+“Mrs. Stoner, have you had a doctor for Piney?” the woman answered quickly,

 “No, we don’t want nobody givin’ her no medicine.
 Ef the Lord wants her to git well she will.”